FENECON Industrial XL Operating Instructions

 Operator obligations in relation to the use of the product:

-• Making these installation and service instructions or extracts thereof available to persons who perform tasks with or in connection with the product.
+• Make these installation and service instructions or extracts thereof available to persons who carry out tasks with or in connection with the product.

 • Provide the Applicable documents to these persons.